OOI-RCA-APL/ceres/docs/getting-started.md

 # Getting Started

-It's difficult to explain how Ceres works without a concrete example, so this page will be running through a simple example, explaining Ceres' core concepts along the way.
+This section will explain the core concepts of Ceres using a simple example project.

 ## The Problem

 Let's say we have a sensor that sends a simple message over a TCP connection every second.
-Each message it sends is formatted as plain text containing a temperature and humidity reading, separated by a space and terminated by a new-line character.
+Each message is formatted as plain text containing a temperature and humidity reading, separated by a space and terminated by a new-line character.

 ```python
 # Example message bytes.